4 OF OUR FAVOURITE OPEN-PLAN BATHROOMS

-In our Riviera display in Wandi, we’ve made the vanity unit extra long so that it extends into the dressing room.
-The dressing room acts as a buffer between the bathroom and the bedroom, but the interaction between the various spaces plays up the sense of openness.
+Making the vanity unit extra long so that it extends into the dressing room, which acts as a buffer between the bathroom and the bedroom, but the interaction between the various spaces plays up the sense of openness.

-In our Verona display in Baldivis, we’ve kept the bathroom completely open to the bedroom and included a super-long vanity unit.
-Running the length of the bedroom wall, this clever built-in turns into a dressing table that then morphs into a desk space for an extra touch of hotel-inspired styling.
+Keeping the bathroom completely open to the bedroom and including a super-long vanity unit running the length of the bedroom wall, which cleverly turns into a dressing table that then morphs into a desk space for an extra touch of hotel-inspired styling.

-In our Modena display in Woodvale, we’ve used the bath to separate the ensuite from the bedroom.
+In our Modena display, we’ve used the bath to separate the ensuite from the bedroom.
 The bath sits between a section of wall and the shower.
 The result is an open design that makes a big impact.

-In our Newtown display in Vasse, we separated the ‘his and hers’ vanity units, and placed the ensuite between the bedroom and the dressing room to create a semi-open design that feels large and luxurious.
+Here we have separated the ‘his and hers’ vanity units, and placed the ensuite between the bedroom and the dressing room to create a semi-open design that feels large and luxurious.